marcosrdac/marcosrdac.github.io/_content/blog/20200310_propper_renaming_for_lf.md

 map cW &lf -remote "send $id push :rename<space>"
 ```

-What the third line above does is: whenever *cW* is pressed from *LF*, user is prompted with our rename function.
-This approach is certainly useful, but it turns out that *LF* freezes a little when ":" is pushed, as it is leaving normal mode and entering command mode.
+What the third line above does is: whenever `cW` is pressed from LF, user is prompted with our rename function.
+This approach is certainly useful, but it turns out that LF freezes a little when ":" is pushed, as it is leaving normal mode and entering command mode.
 For it being frozen, sometimes the next character after ":" is not typed and we end up with `:ename -n ` after pressing "cW" at a file...
 So, to avoid it, we can send two push commands to lf:
   1. one for sending just ":";
   2. another one for sending the rest of the text.